brson/cargo-crusader/README.md

 # Cargo Crusader

 Hark, Rust crate author!
-The battle for Rust's reputation as The Most Reliable Software Platform Ever is here, and nobody is free of responsibility.
-You!
-Dear Rustacean are responsible for the future of Rust.
+The battle for Rust's reputation as *The Most Reliable Software Platform Ever* is here, and nobody is free of responsibility.
+The future of Rust, dear Rustilian, is in your hands.

-Join the Cargo Crusade and bring the [Theory of Responsible API Evolution][evo] to the non-believers.
+Join the **Cargo Crusade** and bring the [Theory of Responsible API Evolution][evo] to the non-believers.

 Cargo Crusader is a tool to help crate authors evaluate the impact of